 Back in my 3rd month of blogging I had the giddy idea to simmer rice in apple juice for my Cheesy Apple Juice and Dijon Chicken Broccoli and Rice Skillet.
 It might sound way out there – but it is positively delicious!
-So as I was preparing to make this Cranberry Apple, Pecan, Wild Rice Pilaf, I remembered my beloved apple juice simmered rice and knew just what to do.
+So as I was preparing to make this Wild Rice Pilaf, I remembered my beloved apple juice simmered rice and knew just what to do.
 Thankfully, as I explained in my past post, I always have apple juice on hand thanks to “Pass Out Park” when Kiwi and Patrick saved my life.
-And more thankfully, there has not been a repeat “Pass Out Park” episode, just a near “Pass Out Movie Theater,” but that is a whole separate post…

-Now, on to this amazing rice!
+Apple juice is just one of the ingredients that help make this Wild Rice Pilaf so magical.
 It is one of the most intoxicatingly delicious rice dishes I have ever consumed.
 And consume I did.
-I was shooting two recipes the day I photographed this Cranberry Apple Pecan Rice – the rice and my Chocolate Chip Pumpkin Cake.
-I shot the rice first and the cake second, so every trip back to the kitchen, I would pause and eat more rice – I could barely tear myself away.
+I was shooting two recipes the day I photographed this Wild Rice Pilaf – the rice and my Chocolate Chip Pumpkin Cake.
+I shot the wild rice first and the cake second, so every trip back to the kitchen, I would pause and eat more rice – I could barely tear myself away.
 And each time I did, I just made another excuse to head back to the kitchen for more rice.
 Shooting that cake took twice as long as it should have.

 This Cranberry, Apple, Pecan Wild Rice is perfect for the holidays, company, or just to exceed your everyday deliciousness quota and even more perfect because its cooked in one pot and there is hardly any “hands on” time.